Riding the Trend or Protecting Profits | PBF Energy Inc. (PBF)

-PBF Energy Inc. (NYSE:PBF) went up by 3.24% from its latest closing price compared to the recent 1-year high of $33.99.
-The company’s stock price has collected 1.01% of gains in the last five trading sessions.
+PBF Energy Inc. (NYSE:PBF) went down by -1.75% from its latest closing price compared to the recent 1-year high of $33.99.
+The company’s stock price has collected -5.57% of loss in the last five trading sessions.
 Press Release reported on 12/01/20 that PBF Energy to Participate in the Cowen 2020 Energy Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.